yankostadinov/core/tutorials/guides/vanilla-js/vanilla.md

 - `/stocks/index.js`
 - `/stocks/details/details.js`

 Look for the **TODO: Chapter 2** comment.
-There you should initialize Glue42 Web, without any configs.
+There you should initialize [**Glue42 Web**](../../reference/core/latest/glue42%20web/index.html), without any configs.
 Once the factory function resolves, uncomment the `toggleGlueAvailable` function from `/clients/index.js` and `/stocks/index.js` and call it.

 ```javascript
 window.glue = await GlueWeb();
 toggleGlueAvailable()
 ```

 Let's just assign the `glue` object to the global `window` object for easy use.
 Now when you restart the dev server and refresh the browser pages, you should see in the top left corners of the **stocks** and **clients** apps text indicating that Glue is available.
-This means that you can successfully connected to the Glue42 Core Environment.
+This means that you can successfully connected to the [**Glue42 Core Environment**](../../glue42-core/what-is-glue42-core/core-concepts/environment/index.html).

 Good job, we have everything we need to start adding more functionality.